itsromiljain/chatbot/chatbot_feb/data/nlu.md

 - Thanks
 - Thanks for creating the ticket

-## intent:alt_reply1
-- altahsg

 ## intent:bye
 - Bye
 - Thanks for your help.
 Bye
 - Thanks for your help.
 I will touch base with the service desk
 - Thanks for your help.
 Let me connect with service desk
 - Thanks for all your help
-- No, I am good for now
+- I am good for now
-- No, I am good for now.
+- I am good for now.
 Thanks for your help
-- No, I am good for now.
+- I am good for now.
 Thanks for all your help

 ## synonym: problem
 - issue